Skip to content

 CT Placement

-CT1 must be installed on the incoming live tail to measure the total power supply load accurately.
-It's important that the arrow on the CT clamp points in the direction of the normal current flow to ensure that the CT is reading energy in the correct direction.
-For more information, please see CT Setup and Configuration.
+CT1 must be installed on the incoming live tail to accurately measure total property load.
+The arrow on the clamp must point in the direction of normal current flow to ensure correct readings.

 FAQs